Aux inputs comparison

-Sonos is designed to play music from internet services such as Spotify.
-This table helps select right speakers if you need connect Sonos to other sources such as TV, DVD, record players etc.
+All Sonos speakers stream music from internet services such as Spotify via WiFi.
+Some can also connect via network (Ethernet) cables and audio devices via aux analogue and digital inputs or HDMI.
+This table helps select the right speakers if you need to connect Sonos speakers to another sources such as TV, amplifiers, record players etc.

 |BOOST||WiFi extender only||$149|